MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_2_Digital_Information/Lessons/2025_10_16_Thursday_Byte_Pair_Ecoding.md

 3. Exploring Byte Pair Encoding ([Code.org Compression Widget](https://studio.code.org/courses/text-compression/units/1/lessons/1/levels/2))
 4. Class Discussion
    * When data is compressed, what two items contribute to the total file size?
-   * Why is byte pair encoding lossless?
    * What strategies were most effective in achieving maximum compression?
    * What strategies were least effective in achieving maximum compression?
    * Did any strategies make the file size larger?
 If so, what happened?
    * What makes some strings more or less challenging to compress than others?
+   * Is byte pair encoding always an option?
+   * Why is byte pair encoding lossless?
 5. Check for Understanding

 **HOMEWORK:**